 How to apply

-- CV with full summary of education, practice, academic employment and any publications.
+- CV with full summary of education, practice and academic work (including publications).
 The period of enrolment (admission-completion) in the master's study programme must be specified.

 The application with attachments must be delivered in our electronic recruiting system, please follow the link “Apply for this job”.
 Foreign applicants are advised to attach an explanation of their University's grading system.
 Please note that all documents should be in English (or a Scandinavian language).